-My lead-authored and/or co-first authored work has appeared in prestigious peer-reviewed journals including Human Communication Research, Journal of Computer-Mediated Communication, Political Analysis, The International Journal of Press/Politics, Information, Communication & Society, among others.
+My lead-authored and/or co-first authored work has appeared in prestigious peer-reviewed journals including Human Communication Research, Journal of Computer-Mediated Communication, New Media & Society, Political Analysis, and The International Journal of Press/Politics, among others.
 Much of this work has been supported by grants and awards from internal and external institutions such as the Holtz Center, WARF, and NUS-PYP.
+My research has also been cited in policy reports by the United Nations Development Programme (UNDP) and the European Commission’s Joint Research Centre (JRC).

-Before joining NUS, I received my PhD (mass communications) from the School of Journalism and Mass Communication at the University of Wisconsin-Madison.
+At NUS, I teach courses on social media analytics and help students develop both theoretical understanding and practical skills used in industry to analyze and build engagement on digital platforms.
+Before joining NUS, I received my PhD (mass communications) from the School of Journalism and Mass Communication (SJMC) at the University of Wisconsin-Madison.
 I obtained a joint M.A. from Beijing Normal University and City University of Hong Kong, and a B.A. from Jiangxi Normal University.

 In my free time, I enjoy skiing, gardening, and bouldering, as well as spending time with family, friends, and my three feline co-PIs, Toree, Ritto, and Blizzy.